TritonDataCenter/sdc-designation/docs/index.md

 requirements, or the allocation will fail.
 An example is a request that wants to guarantee a new database VM does not end up on the same server as a different database VM, for HA purposes.

+Strict will only work with servers that have had their `rack_identifier` correctly set.
+If the `rack_identifier`s in a DC have not been set, attempts to allocate with `strict` true will fail, except in some undefined cases.